AtharvKulkarni2110/reinforcement-learning/README.md

 1. model-based RL - In this type, the environment is fully observable or MDP is known for the environment(current state fully describes the environment).
 2. model-free RL - In this type, MDP is unknown for the environment.

- Before referring main project it's suggested to refer to the other_environments.txt file for a better understanding of different algorithms.

  frozen lake environment-